-We recommend not using the database (so using database: "") as this is will slow down NSD operation.
+We recommend not using the database (database: "") as this is will slow down NSD operation.
 Depending on your needs, we also recommend keeping the server-count lower or equal to the number of CPU cores your system has.

-Optionally, you can control NSD (from the same or even a different device) by using the entries under the remote-control clause in the config.
-Using this tool, NSD can be controlled (find the reference of all the options here) which makes controlling NSD much easier.
-If your install does not come with the keys needed for remote-control use pre-made, you can generate the keys using the nsd-control-setup command, which will create them for you.
-In the section below we will go into more detail about this option.
+Optionally, you can control NSD (from the same or even a different device) by configuring remote-control.
+Using this tool, NSD can be controlled (find the reference of all the options here) which makes controling NSD much easier.
+If your install does not come with the keys neede for remote-control use pre-made, you can generate the keys using the nsd-control-setup command, which will create them for you.